microsoft/devicescript/bytecode/bytecode.md

 Same as `x | 0`.

     fun add(x, y): number = 58     // x + y

+Note that this also works on strings, etc.

     fun sub(x, y): number = 59     // x - y